2023 Treasury Management Training Symposium in Portland, OR

 Benefits of Presenting

-If selected the panel will have the opportunity to gain recognition as experts among your peers, colleagues, and other thought leaders.
+If selected to present, the panel speakers will have the opportunity to gain recognition as experts among your peers, colleagues, and other thought leaders.
 Attendees will take your information back to their agencies for high-level discussions and/or immediate implementation.
 As a presenter, you will enhance your credibility and stature among an influential audience, refresh your personal knowledge as you prepare materials and visuals for presentation, and challenge yourself and your colleagues with thought provoking discussions and interactions during the session.

 Requirements and Specifications